-If you don't want to register online you can download and print paper forms from the GOV.UK website.
-You can also call us on 0117 922 3400 to request a registration form, but you can't register over the phone.
+If you can’t register online you can print paper forms from the GOV.UK website.
+You can also call us on 0117 922 3400 and we’ll send you a registration form.
+You can't register over the phone.

 What you need to know

-You'll need your National Insurance number to register.
+You'll need your National Insurance number, if you have one.

 To register you must be:

-- To vote in the upcoming elections and referendums you must be on the electoral register.
+- to vote in elections and referendums you must be on the electoral register

-- You may find it difficult getting credit for a loan, mortgage or other financial agreement if you are not on the register.
+- if you’re not on the register, you may find it difficult getting credit for a loan, mortgage or other financial agreement

 Special arrangements for registering to vote